The Arousal video Game AnnotatIoN (AGAIN) Dataset: AGAIN Analysis

 \section{AGAIN Analysis}

-Following the cleanup process presented in Section \ref{sec:annotation_cleanup}, this Section performs a preliminary analysis of the clean version of the AGAIN dataset focusing on patterns in the arousal annotations (see Section \ref{sec:dataset_annotation}) and the AGAIN game context features (see Section \ref{sec:dataset_features}).
-The section concludes with an initial set of affect modelling experiments in the AGAIN dataset (Section \ref{sec:dataset_baseline}) that can serve as baseline for future studies with this dataset.
+Following the cleanup process presented in Section \ref{sec:annotation_cleanup}, this Section performs a preliminary analysis of the clean version of the AGAIN dataset, focusing on patterns in the arousal annotations and the AGAIN game context features (see Section \ref{sec:dataset_trends}).
+Section \ref{sec:dataset_baseline} describes an initial set of affect modelling experiments with this dataset, serving as baseline for future studies.
 While some games receive more aggressive data cleaning than others (\emph{TinyCars, Solid,} and \emph{Shootout}), overall there is an even distribution of data and sessions across genres as shown in Table~\ref{tab:clean_data}.